Bongs: what they are and how to use them

 The name says it all; this bong is basically just a straight tube with a bowl and stem.
 Simple and straightforward.

-A more stable variant to straight-tube bongs are round-based bongs.
+A more stable variant to straight-tube bongs are round-based bongs or bubble bongs.
 The sphere-shaped water chamber offers a more solid foundation.

 Very similar to the round-base bong, except that the chamber is in the shape of a beaker.
 The larger, flat base makes them even more stable.